jorgefandinno/eclingo-benchmark-docker/eclingo-docker/readme.md

     - relative_indices: Find line index of answer set with relative index of another word
 ```

-### Update eclingo-docker/setup.sh if required.
+### Update eclingo-docker/setup.sh.
+If using new solvers, create a similar bash script as [setup.sh](setup.sh) or update the existing one.
 ```
-This contains all the operations that run inside the docker container.
+- This contains all the operations that run inside the docker container.

+- If not building docker image and running container,
+    - Create and/or activate the benchmarking environment.
+    - Run the commands from setup.sh by replacing the variables for benchmarking and comparison.
 ```